Updates on the Winter 2022 Term

 - In DAS we are committed to fostering an atmosphere of civility and mutual respect, free of discrimination and harassment and one in which all individuals are treated with understanding and dignity.
 Please remember these principles in all our interactions with others whether in class, large or small groups, or in individual interactions.
 Students should be aware of the student code of conduct.

 - Creating and maintaining a civil culture and environment is a shared responsibility of all members of the DAS community.
 The current world situation creates stress particularly for those from Easten Europe.
 We all have a responsibility to behave in an appropriate manner that allows all our community to feel welcome despite any political or other differences.

 - The COVID situation is evolving and recent changes in provincial policy have reduced certain restrictions in society.
 Nevertheless, we have had several instances of Covid infection in the DAS community and so we all need to remain vigilant.
 Toronto Met COVID policies remain in place and we are all expected to continue to adhere to the mask and vaccine mandate - wear a mask, maintain physical distancing as far as possible, etc. at least for the remainder of the winter term.

 - If you have any doubts about being exposed to Covid or have any symptoms, please take a self-test to check before coming to campus.

-- All of us are still required to complete Ryerson’s Self-Declaration form, external link or RyersonSafe app every time we come to campus.
+- All of us are still required to complete Toronto Met’s Self-Declaration form (external link) or RyersonSafe app every time we come to campus.